hai-vr/documentation/docs/changelogs/lightbox-viewer.md

 import {HaiVideo} from "/src/components/HaiVideo";

+## 2.5.0-beta.3

+In Edit Mode, hide objects that are hidden by the visibility icon in the scene hierarchy tab.

+Fix object change events should no longer trigger in Play Mode, which was causing errors in the logs.

 ## 2.5.0-beta.2

 Fix an issue with URP Adaptive Probe Volumes in additive scenes that was causing lilToon 2.3.0 previews to be incorrect.